 The birds are White Storks from Africa.
 They migrate 4,000 miles to Selcuk every year in late April or May to lay their eggs and hatch their chicks.
 They mate for life and rear their chicks together, returning to the same nest year after year.

 The storks are roughly 4′ tall with a wingspan of up to 6′.
 They build their nests out of sticks high up on rooftops, telephone poles (as I can clearly see) and even archaeological ruins.

 Legend has it that if you see a stork on your first visit to Turkey you will live in peace and happiness for the rest of your life.
 Since I technically visited Turkey once before (on Round the World #3), I wonder if a first visit to Selcuk still counts?

 After watching the storks for a bit, I sit down with a cup of tea while the owner, Urdal, gives me the rundown on Selcuk and Ephesus.

 He provides me with a free guide book that I can take with me to Ephesus to do a self-guided tour (my favorite way to see sights like this one).
 He’s taking some other guests over to the entrance at 2:30pm, about 45 minutes from now, and asks if I would like to ride over with them.

 That sounds just perfect to me.
 Less than an hour later, there are five of us in the hotel’s van for the short ride over to the entrance to the ruins.
 After he drops us off, he shows us on the map where he will pick us up at the exit on the other side of the ruins at 5:30pm.

 A little history on Ephesus…

-I didn’t know much about Ephesus before this trip but in researching Turkey and trying to plan out a workable itinerary it seemed like it was too significant a site to overlook.
-Plus it was conveniently located between two places I definitely wanted to go – Bodrum and Pamukkale.
+I didn’t know much about Ephesus before this trip.
+But in researching Turkey and trying to plan out a workable itinerary, it seemed too significant a site to overlook.
+Plus it’s conveniently located between two places I definitely planned to visit – Bodrum and Pamukkale.

 Next stop, Pamukkale!